theseus-os/Theseus/book/src/pci_passthrough.md

-# PCI Passthrough of devices using QEMU
+# PCI passthrough of devices using QEMU
 PCI passthrough can be used to give direct access of a physical PCI device to a guest OS.
-The following instructions are a combination of [this](https://www.ibm.com/docs/en/linux-on-systems?topic=vfio-host-setup) guide on host setup for VFIO Pass-through devices and [this](https://www.kernel.org/doc/Documentation/vfio.txt) kernel documentation on VFIO.
+The following instructions are a combination of [this](https://www.ibm.com/docs/en/linux-on-systems?topic=vfio-host-setup) guide on host setup for VFIO passthrough devices and [this](https://www.kernel.org/doc/Documentation/vfio.txt) kernel documentation on VFIO.

 There are three main steps to prepare a device for PCI passthrough:
 1. Find device information